dotlang/language/README.md

 Note that when using type for alias to a function, you have to specify input names too.
 `type comparer := func (x:int, y:int) -> bool;`
-- You can use `assert` to define a protocol for a type.
-This defines set of methods that have to be defined for that type or types that can be casted to this type.
-`type Shape := struct {...} assert @paint($_, int, int) ;here $_ denoted the subject type`
-- So if you define a cast function to cast type X to Shape, you have to define method paint according to above signature.
-- You can use `@` notation in other places too.
-This does a static check to find a function:
-`if (@paint(int, float)) ...`

 ###import